Blueberry Carrot Cake

 Blueberry Pecan Banana Bread

 This banana bread was a happy accident.
-One morning, I started to make banana bread.
-My recipe called for three over-ripe bananas, but I realized that I only had two.
-So I changed my recipe, and then I added blueberries, toasted pecans, a pecan crumb topping and a brown sugar cinnamon glaze.
+One morning, I wanted to make banana bread but my recipe called for three over-ripe bananas.
+I realized that I only had two, so I changed my recipe, adding blueberries, toasted pecans, a pecan crumb topping and a brown sugar cinnamon glaze.
 The results were so tender, moist and delicious that I can confidently say this is the best banana bread I’ve ever tasted.
 And I’ve tasted a lot of banana bread.
 I’ve tried many different recipes and tasted loaves baked by other people.
 I also like picking up a slice of banana bread at bakeries and coffee shops sometimes, alongside my coffee or tea.

 The three biggest problems I typically see with banana bread are rubbery texture, dry texture or bland flavor.
 Over mixing can cause a rubbery loaf, so when you add your dry ingredients to the batter, mix it just until the flour is incorporated, to avoid excess gluten formation.
 To avoid a dry loaf, make sure not to over bake it.
 Test it before you think it might be done.
 When measuring your dry ingredients, weigh them for the best results.
 Sometimes people inadvertently add too much or too little flour when using measuring cups.

 For the best flavor and sweetness, make sure to use very ripe bananas when making banana bread.
 I like to use bananas that are soft and covered with brown spots.
 I avoid the black, oozing bananas, even though you may see people on social media recommending them for use.
 These are technically rotten bananas and can give your banana bread an unpleasant fermented flavor.
 The toasted pecans in this recipe add texture and a rustic nutty flavor.
 Even people who don’t like nuts tend to appreciate them in this banana bread.
-But if you have a nut allergy you can certainly leave them out.
+But you can certainly leave them out if you like.
 The addition of cinnamon, nutmeg and vanilla also add lovely flavor to this loaf.
 This banana bread is quite delicious on its own, but the crumb topping and brown sugar glaze take it over the top!

 Blueberry Pecan Banana Bread